a0m0rajab/GitObjects/README.md

 We need a new Git instance in the current directory: `G = new Git()`

-First, display All Branches in G:  `G.getAllBranches()`
+First, display all Branches in G:  `G.getAllBranches()`

 ![tree branches](images/branches.JPG)

-There are 13 branches in our repo.
-Find the HEAD branch in G:  `h = G.currentHEAD()`
+There were 5 branches in our repo when this snapshot was taken.

+Find the HEAD of the current branch in G:  `h = G.currentHEAD()`
-Display All Commits in this branch:  `h.printAllCommits()`

-HEAD branch has 21 commits in this repo
+Display all Commits in this branch:  `h.printAllCommits()`  This branch has 21 commits toward to root.

 ![all commits](images/all%20commits.PNG)

-Find the last commit in h:  `c = h.getLatestCommit()`  This is a Git object of the first kind.
+Find the latest commit in h:  `c = h.getLatestCommit()`  This is a Git object of the first kind.

-This object has all the information about the commit:
+This object has all the information about the Commit:
 * what: SHA and pointer to the Tree (contents)
 * when: time in msec and as date string
+* name: human-readable name (need not be unique)
-* after: the parents (0, 1, or 2 SHA links)
+* parent(s): 0, 1, or 2 SHA links
 * who: the author (name and e-mail)

-Every Git object has also 5 pieces of information:
-* Type: commit, tree, or blob (=binary file)
-* SHA serves as a content-dependent name
-* Human-readable name, need not be unique
-* Size in bytes (uncompressed binary)
-* Parent object -- either commit or tree

 ![latest commit](images/latest%20commit.PNG)

-Load the tree of this Commit:  `t = c.getTree()`  This is a Git object of the second kind: the root directory.
+Load the tree of this Commit:  `t = c.getTree()`  This is a Git object of the second kind: Tree, a directory.

-Get the first child in the tree:  `b = t.getChildAt(0)`  This is a Git object of the third kind: a file.
+Get the first child in the tree:  `b = t.getChildAt(0)`  This is a Git object of the third kind: Blob, a file.

+Tree and Blob objects carry the actual data.
+Name and parent of these objects were included in earlier versions, but they are meaningful only within a certain Commit, thus they are not part of the object data.
+Name is stored in the parent Tree, parent is not stored -- there is no backward reference in Git data.

-Finally, make and display the tree:  `n = c.toTreeNode(); Menu.toTree(n);`
+Finally, make and display the tree in two steps:  `n = c.toTreeNode(); Menu.toTree(n);`

 ![display tree](images/display%20tree.PNG)